-‘I grew up in death camp house’: Extraordinary story of women born in Auschwitz and who has lived there ever since
+‘I grew up in death camp house’: Extraordinary story of woman born in Auschwitz and who has lived there ever since

 Since the day she was born, Anna Odi has lived behind the barbed wire that surrounds Auschwitz.